dpneumo/Vagrant_Rails_PG/README.txt

   It takes ~ 2 min to have the base linux VM running

-  Running the setup scripts adds ~ 30 min
+  Running the setup scripts adds ~ 20 - 30 min

-When the setup is completed you will have: a running Ubuntu\trusty32 VM a linux development environment nodejs, ruby, rails and postgresql installed a running rails server with a minimal rails app backing it
+When the setup is completed you will have: a running Ubuntu\trusty32 VM a linux development environment nodejs, ruby, rails and postgresql installed a runnable rails server with a minimal rails app setup

+To run the app use vagrant ssh to get into the box.
+  Authentication is via key pairs.
+  You are logged in as vagrant user. cd to /vagrant/<app name> and do "rails s -b 0.0.0.0"

-On the host open a browser to http://localhost:3000
+On the host open a browser to http://localhost:3000 You should see the Rails "Welcome aboard" index page.

 Back in the host command prompt you are in an ssh session on the VM shut down the rails server with <CTRL>-c